Last updated on: 09/03/2020

 Apart from these technologies, we need to keep our heads up for the rapid intake of Julia and Scala, which are much more optimised over Python.

-Personally, I enjoyed using classical Sublime Text with few plugins, but nowadays, I am trying to switch to VS Code, which gets pretty nice reviews, especially from the Pythonic community.
+I enjoyed using classical Sublime Text for its speed, but nowadays, I switched over to VS Code, which also gets pretty nice reviews, especially from the Pythonic community.

 If you are not happy with those, you can also try Spyder as a free solution and PyCharm for more professional development.